-Can you imagine a warm carrot cake scone on one hand and a cup of coffee on the other?
+If you love carrot cake, you are going to love these homemade carrot cake scones recipe!
+Imagine a scone on one hand and a cup of coffee on the other?
 Ok, that might not be the best idea if you want to snap a photo and share it on Instagram (third hand?); but you know what’s a great idea?
 Making this recipe.

 My friend, let me introduce you to one of my most beloved recipes, Carrot Cake Overnight Scones.
 I say overnight but they only need an hour or two in the freezer.
 However, I make the batter the night before in a bowl, freeze the scones, and pop them in the oven in the morning.
 Watch this video to see how easy they are to make.